developer-zebra/developer-zebra-site/src/zds/2-0/faq/index.md

 -----

-###Q: It's problematic to configure my firewall to communicate through a specific port if the far-end server operates on more than one IP address.
-Can Zebra confirm that the data collection server uses a single IP address?
+###Q: To simplify firewall setup, can Zebra confirm that the data collection server always uses a single IP address?

 **A: Yes, the data collection server at analytics.zebra.com uses only `104.198.59.61` on server port 443**.